exercism/jq/exercises/concept/shopping/.docs/introduction.md

 ### Functions and Operators

-Without going into great depth (functions will be a topic for another exercise!), here are some useful builtin functions:
+Without going into great depth (functions will be a topic for another exercise), here are some useful builtin functions:

 - `length`